Discover Jesus \ Events \Jesus is Taken Before Herod and Returned to Pilate

 Herod turned to the chief priests and Sadducees and listened to their allegations, hearing more than Pilate had about the Son of Man's supposed sins.
 After mocking him, Herod put him in an old purple royal robe and sent him back to Pilate, sure that Jesus would not speak or perform a miracle.
 Herod understood he had no authority over Jesus in Judea.
 He was happy to believe that Pilate would kill Jesus in Galilee and was glad to be rid of him.
 Herod never entirely recovered from the fear that he was cursed for killing John the Baptist.
 Herod sometimes feared Jesus was John resurrected.
 After seeing that Jesus was significantly different from the fiery prophet who dared to expose and denounce his private life, he was relieved of this fear.

 After Jesus was returned to Pilate, he went out to the front steps of the praetorium, where a large crowd gathered, asking for a prisoner to be pardoned in honor of the Passover; and the name of Barabbas came up.
 Barabbas was a murderer and political agitator who was scheduled to die as soon as Passover was over.
 Pilate attempted to make it clear to the crowd that Jesus was not a criminal like Barabbas.
-He asked them, "So, who do you want me to set free for you?
-Barabbas, the murderer, or Jesus from Galilee?"
+He asked them, "Which, therefore, would you prefer that I release to you, this Barabbas, the murderer, or this Jesus of Galilee?"
 Upon hearing this, the chief priests and members of the Sanhedrin council loudly cried out, "Barabbas, Barabbas!"
 When the crowd realized that the chief priests were determined to have Jesus executed, they also swiftly called for Barabbas to be released.

 Pilate became furious when he saw the chief priests loudly demanding Jesus's death and calling for the release of a murderer.
 He could clearly see their ill will, hatred, and their biased and envious motives.
 He said to them, "Why would you choose the life of a murderer over this man, whose worst offense is that he figuratively calls himself the king of the Jews?"
 However, Pilate's statement was not a wise one.
 The Jews were deeply offended by the suggestion that this gentle teacher of unfamiliar beliefs should be called "the king of the Jews."
 They viewed such a remark as an insult to everything they held sacred and honorable.
 In response, they shouted even louder for Barabbas to be released and for Jesus to be put to death.